AnTulcha/Celbridge/README.md

 ## Spreadsheets and Data Processing

-* Edit `.xlsx` files using a powerful built-in spreadsheet editor, powered by [SpreadJS](https://developer.mescius.com/spreadjs/docs/overview).
+* Edit `.xlsx` files using a powerful built-in spreadsheet editor, powered by [MESCIUS SpreadJS](https://developer.mescius.com/spreadjs/docs/overview).
 * Supports all common Excel functionality, including formulas, graph and table generation, images, pivot tables, etc.
 * Does **not require Excel** to be installed on your machine.